Date of Completion

 Conclusions: We found that hip ABD strength and hip ER strength are not significant predictors of MKD.
 We conclude that increasing hip strength alone is insufficient to prevent ACL and other lower extremity injuries.
 Strength training of the hip musculature may still need to be addressed in prevention and rehabilitation programs, but should also be combined with teaching proper neuromuscular control through balance, plyometrics, and sport-specific exercises.

 Barry, Megan A., "Hip Abductor Strength and Hip External Rotator Strength Effects on Medial Knee Displacement in Post Pubescent Females" (2012).
 Master's Theses.
-Paper 244.
+244.